 The image of open source software has changed.
 No longer seen as the geeky, slightly awkward alternative to mainstream software, it’s now trendy, fashionable and super-cool.

 Well, OK, it still has the geeky edge and it’s still all about innovation.
-However, it has grown and matured to the point where […]
+However, it has grown and matured to the point where everyone from small […]

 The following article has been contributed by Carla Schroder, Technical Writer at the SUSE Documentation Team.